radio-satellites/lab-ses-hab/README.md

 ![LAB SES 1 Altitude test](https://i.ibb.co/k4WZvzg/lses1-504.png)

-***EDIT: IMPORTANT!
-Do not use this repository.
-It was built for an old piece of hardware that doesn't work anymore. ***
+**IMPORTANT!
+Do not use this repository for real software, only for reference about how bad old software is.
+It was built for an ancient piece of hardware that does not work anymore.**

 Software for the LAB-SES HAB (wip).
 It's really messy as of now.